DJ-Willard/project-5/README.md

 ## Overview

-You'll add a storage to your previous project using MongoDB and `docker-compose`.
+We add a storage to your previous project using MongoDB and `docker-compose`.
 As we discussed, `docker-compose` makes it easier to create, manage and connect multiple container to create a single service comprised of different sub-services.

 Presently, there's only a placeholder directory for your Flask app, and a `docker-compose` configuration file.
 You will copy over `brevets/` from your completed project 4, add a MongoDB service to docker-compose and your Flask app.
 You will also add two buttons named `Submit` and `Display` to the webpage. `Submit` must store the information (brevet distance, start time, checkpoints and their opening and closing times) in the database (overwriting existing ones). `Display` will fetch the information from the database and fill in the form with them.